B.A., Wesleyan University; M.A., Ph.D., Princeton University

 Pendleton Hall East Rm.
 248

 Ralph Emerson and Alice Freeman Palmer Professor of Political Science

 My scholarship is in the emerging field of comparative political theory with a specific focus on the relationship between Islamic and Euro-American political thought.
 I am the author of Enemy in the Mirror: Islamic Fundamentalism and the Limits of Modern Rationalism; Journeys to the Other Shore: Muslim and Western Travelers in Search of Knowledge; and writer/editor (with Muhammad Qasim Zaman) of Princeton Readings in Islamist Thought: Texts and Contexts from Al-Banna to Bin Laden.
 My scholarship has appeared in a range of books, anthologies, newspapers, and academic journals and I lecture extensively on topics such as jihad and politics, Islamism and gender, Muslim and European cosmopolitanism, and travel and translation in European and Muslim traditions.
-I have previously been awarded fellowships from the American Council of Learned Societies and the Radcliffe Institute for Advanced Study at Harvard University, and the National Endowment for the Humanities, and the Andrew W. Mellon Foundation.
+I have previously been awarded fellowships from the American Council of Learned Societies, the Radcliffe Institute for Advanced Study at Harvard University, and the National Endowment for the Humanities, and the Andrew W. Mellon Foundation.